 Such impacts are likely to be seen and mediated by primary consumers in recipient ecosystems (e.g. detritivores) because they are ubiquitous (Ostfeld and Keesing 2000, Yang 2006) and they are early responders to subsidies (Moore et al. 2004, Levin et al. 2006).
-These detrital shifts could impact such consumers in at least two ways.
+These detrital shifts could impact detritivores in at least two ways.
 First, compositional shifts in donor systems could modify consumer performance.
 For example, a mixed diet of low and high quality detritus can stimulate grazing but reduce lipid content of consumers (Larrañaga et al. 2020).
-The direction of these impacts will at least depend on the relative quality of the subsidy before and after these shifts.
+The direction of these impacts will at minimum depend on the relative quality of the subsidy before and after these shifts.
 Second, compositional shifts in donor systems could shift feeding to/from resident resources in recipient habitats (Duggins et al. 1989, Bustamante et al. 1995, Parker and Hay 2005).
 In particular, if novel subsidies are less preferred by recipient consumers, the arrival of novel subsidies may shift consumption onto resident resources/species.
 Both altered consumer performance and preference could change the strength of interactions between recipient consumers and the species they interact with (Polis and Strong 1996).

 Detritivore response to novel resources is challenging to predict given that 1) most theory has focused on predicting responses of native microbes and consumers to novel resources and 2) these theories disagree with each other.
-For example, microbial studies generated the Home-Field Advantage Hypothesis which predicts that microbes will underutilize novel resources, primarily because of a lack of evolutionary history.
-In contrast, the Prey Naiveté Hypothesis predicts that consumers will prefer novel resources because a lack of evolutionary history limits the ability of prey to defend against novel consumers.
+For example, microbial studies generated the Home-Field Advantage Hypothesis which predicts that microbes will underutilize novel resources, primarily because of a lack of evolutionary history (REF).
+In contrast, the Prey Naiveté Hypothesis predicts that consumers will prefer novel resources because a lack of evolutionary history limits the ability of prey to defend against novel consumers (e.g., REF).
 Further, two meta-analyses have been unable to resolve these discrepancies.
 In the first, invasive plants had weakly negative or neutral impacts on detritivore abundance in three ecosystems (wetlands, woodlands, and grasslands; McCary et al. 2016).
 In contrast, a second meta-analysis found that leaf litter from invasive plants increased soil detritivore abundance in recipient habitats (Zhang et al. 2019).
 The uncertainty about invasion impacts on detritivores extends to consumers of seaweed detritus.
 For example, one meta-analysis found no overall effect of seaweed invasions on density, biomass, and growth of consumer species (Maggi et al. 2015).
 Another meta-analysis found that arthropods, but not mollusks, had reduced preference for non-native red seaweeds (Swantje et al. 2017).

 We tested the impacts of a seaweed invasion on growth and preference of rocky intertidal detritivores.
 The native wrack in this system is largely composed of California Giant Kelp (Hayes 1974, Dugan et al. 2003, VanBlaricom and Kenner 2020).
-Kelp is a nutritious, high preference food for various organisms including abalone and Black turban snails (Leighton and Boolootian 1963).
-Kelp forests, especially along leeward shores, have been invaded by Devilweed since 2003 (Marks et al. 2015, Kenner and Tomoleoni 2020).
+Kelp is a nutritious, high preference food for various organisms including abalone (spp name) and Black turban snails (spp name)(Leighton and Boolootian 1963).
+Kelp forests, especially along leeward shores, have been invaded by Devilweed (spp name) since 2003 (Marks et al. 2015, Kenner and Tomoleoni 2020).
 As such, we expect that wrack will increasingly include Devilweed as donor Kelp forests are invaded.
 Thus, it is important to understand how this novel wrack subsidy will impact recipient detritivores and their communities.